• Menu

 Mountain view from Greyrock Meadows Trail.
 Photo: Sean Munson

 Aside from hiking, Greyrock Mountain Trail is also famous for camping and fishing.
 Campers are allowed anywhere along the trail as long as it is 0.25 miles away from the river.
 Kids and parents tend to appreciate this relaxing activity.
-Dogs are also welcome but must always be on leash.
+Dogs are also welcome but must always be on a leash.
 Since there is no reliable water source, bringing your own is highly encouraged.

-Getting there
+Getting There

 From Fort Collins, take Highway 287 North and turn left onto Highway 14 West.
 Follow the route for 8.4 miles until you reach the trailhead.
 The available parking area is on the south side of the highway opposite the trailhead.